Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

    1. YOUR_APPROVED_CLIENTID is your 'ClientID' from the Frontier 'Developer Zone' for your application.
    2. CODE_CHALLENGE needs to be generated from a CODE_VERIFIER.
 	1. Generate 32 bytes (octets) of random data, as securely as you can.
 	2. Now Base64 encode this, in a URL safe version (replace '+' with '-', and '/' with '_', but the '=' on the end can stay).
     This is your CODE_VERIFIER.
 Now we generate the CODE_CHALLENGE:
 	1. Create a, binary not hex representation, sha256 hash of CODE_VERIFIER.
 	2. Again, Base64 encode this in a URL safe manner.
 You WILL need to strip the trailing '=' off it this time.
 	3. Make sure you have a string representation of this (not, e.g. python bytes).
    3. STATESTRING should be generated similarly to CODE_VERIFIER, and as with CODE_CHALLENGE ensure it's in a string representation.
    4. REDIRECT_URI is how your app receives back the CODE from Frontier's auth servers.
 If you do have a web server available then set up a receiving script there.
 If operating on a mobile device you probably want to register a custom URL handler and point to that.
 Just so long as:

-      a.
-The web browser on the device understands and can reach this URL.
+	1. The web browser on the device understands and can reach this URL.
-      b.
-You can then get the received CODE back into your application.
+	2. You can then get the received CODE back into your application.

   Also note that I chose an 'audience' of 'frontier' (PC non-steam account), and a scope of 'capi' (in order to use the CAPI).